runreveal/kawa/README.md

 # Roadmap

-- Ensure that consumers of kawa aren't subject to all the dependencies of the kawa program.
+- Ensure that consumers of kawa aren't subject to all the dependencies of the plugins.
-- Related: consider breaking apart the library from the daemon.
 - Event Routing and/or Multiple Processors in kawa program
 - Dynamic Sources (e.g. Kafka Consumer Groups)